 Whether you are investing in a brand new DIY project at home or are building on your brand name, Hyde Park Denim would love to hear from you.
 We are a trusted American manufacturer of denim cloth and look forward to being your first choice for American made denim.
 We have quality denim material for sale available at affordable wholesale rates.
-Please contact us today to learn more about our American made denim fabric.
+Please reach out to us today to learn more about our American made denim fabric.
 We will also gladly answer any questions or concerns you may have regarding our denim.
 The number to call is 877-336-4686.
 We have denim fabric that is great for the home sewer, DIY'er and both small and large manufacturers.
 So please, buy denim fabric today at wholesale prices when you turn to Hyde Park Denim of New York!